Quarles, Norfolk: History

 Quarles has an entry in the Domesday Book of 1085.
-In the great book Quarles is recorded by the names Gueruelei, and Huerueles.
-The manor is Kings Land and the main landholders being Roger Bigot, with his main tenant being Thurston Fitzguy.
+In the great book Quarles is recorded by the names Gueruelei, and Huerueles, the genitive form of a personal name, i.e. "[The place] of Gueruel/Hueruel".
+The manor was Kings Land and the main landholder was Roger Bigot; his main tenant was Thurston Fitzguy.

+The village is attested from the 1175 Norfolk Feet of Fines manuscript as "Warfles".

 Quarles was formerly an extra-parochial tract, from 1858 Quarles was a civil parish in its own right, on 1 April 1935 the parish was abolished and merged with Great Walsingham, it was transferred to Holkham in 1947.